We seek to create a sense of CARING, belonging and pride in our school

 To maintain a community spirit, with parents, pupils and staff working in partnership and with respect for each other.

-High academic standards in a caring, calm, nurturing environment.
+To promote high academic standards in a caring, calm and nurturing environment.

 To provide a vibrant, supportive and challenging learning environment with traditional values.

 To encourage, praise and celebrate all achievement, creating a happy, caring school.

 To encourage pupils so they achieve their potential and develop into well-rounded individuals to enter the next stage of their development.

 The School runs along Christian principles.
 We try to ensure that an understanding and appreciation of how these principles apply to life in the modern world.
 We strongly uphold the Christian principles in as far as they refer to the way in which we behave towards each other.
 This does not put us at odds with other religions represented in the School, as the basic principles and the morality expressed by all the major religions, be they Western or Eastern, are similar.